uptane/ota-tuf/adr/0001-create-apiv2beta.md

 PUT `/targets.json` Upload an offline signed `targets.json`

-GET `/target-items` Get filtered, paginated list of target items GET `/target-items/:target-filename` Get list of target items available for this repository PUT `/target-items/:target-filename/comments` Add a comment to a target-item GET `/target-items/:target-filename/comments` Get all comments for a target-item
+GET `/target-items` Get filtered, paginated list of target items GET `/target-items/:target-filename` Get the target-item resourcewwwww PUT `/target-items/:target-filename/comments` Add a comment to a target-item GET `/target-items/:target-filename/comments` Get all comments for a target-item

 GET `/comments` Get paginated list of comments.
 Support filtering by target name.

 `uptane-sign` will be updated to use the new APIs, but favour operations that manipulate tuf metadata directly and use the existing API endpoints.